Oaks Park High School

 Students complete continual, formative mini-assessments in class and termly summative assessments which assess five skills: listening, speaking, reading, writing and translation.
 For these assessments, students will receive a grade for each of the skills.

 At the end of the course, students will sit four papers.
 All four exams will be either at foundation level or higher level.
-Paper 1 is listening and understanding in Spanish, paper 2 is speaking, paper 3 is reading and responding in Spanish and paper 4 is writing in Spanish.
+Paper 1 is listening and understanding in Spanish, Paper 2 is speaking, Paper 3 is reading and responding in Spanish and Paper 4 is writing in Spanish.

 How can you support your child?